The Visitor Centre today is ... Tokyo DisneySea

 Where we stayed:

-We were based in Tokyo for a few nights at the start and end of our trip so used 2 different hotels.
+We were based in Tokyo for a few nights at the start and end of our trip, so used 2 different hotels.
 Both were good and had larger rooms, that were western in style, with space for our luggage.
 Both were booked via Booking.com.

 Daiwa Roynet Hotel Ginza was great as it was so close to the Ginza luxury shopping district.
+I have returned twice since.

 Getting here:

+We always buy multi-day city travel passes for ease.
 You can reach Tokyo Disney Resort via the Keiyo line from Tokyo Station.
-Get off at Maihama Station and it’s only a five-minute walk from there; otherwise, hop onto the Disney Resort Line at the station.
+Get off at Maihama Station and it’s only a five-minute walk from there.
+Or hop onto the Disney Resort Line at the same station.
 There are also direct buses departing from all major train stations in Tokyo (Shinjuku, Akihabara, Ikebukuro, Tokyo).
+We flew in and out of Tokyo Narita airport with KLM.

 What else is there to see close by: